-Selecting Self Color Correction will use the monitor's internal color sensor to compensate for the natural color shift that occurs with display age.
+Selecting Self Color Correction (MultiSync PA242W, PA272W, PA302W, and PA322UHD models only) will use the monitor's internal color sensor to compensate for the natural color shift that occurs with display age.

-When Power Save Timer is selected, the display will turn completely off after 2 hours of standby time to maximize power savings.
+When Power Save Timer (MultiSync PA242W, PA272W, PA302W, and PA322UHD models only) is selected, the display will turn completely off after 2 hours of standby time to maximize power savings.
 The display can be turned back on using the power button on the front of the display, and it will not turn on automatically when a video signal is input.